muxinc/kaltura-mux/README.md

 `npm run build`

-Then, run `npm run start` to start a webserver, and test the player at
+Then, run `npm run start` to start a webserver, and test the player at the following

 * http://localhost:8080/index.html
 * http://localhost:8080/ads.html